StanJulia/Stan.jl/README.md

 ## Running a Stan script, some details

-Stan.jl really only consists of 2 functions, StanModel() and stan().
+Stan.jl really only consists of 2 functions, Stanmodel() and stan().

 Stanmodel() is used to define basic attributes for a model:
 ```